 Mulder and Scully are called in to investigate the murder of a jet propulsion scientist who was trapped in a wind chamber and sucked through a jet engine when the unit was activated.
 It isn't the first death among the scientists there, with Arthur Grable having died in an accident several months before.
-As they gather evidence in the case the main suspect becomes the janitor, Roland, who is autistic but with a great knowledge for complex numbers.
+As they gather evidence in the case the main suspect becomes the janitor, Roland, who is autistic but with a great knowledge of fluid mechanics.
 When Mulder finds a connection between Roland and the first dead scientist, it opens up any number of possibilities.
-Written by

 Did You Know?